Family Nurse Practitioner (M.S.N.) (Accelerated Online)

 Course Work

-The non-thesis MSN-FNP program is a combination of online course work and clinical practicum hours.
-Students complete practicum hours one-on-one with a preceptor in the state of Texas, in addition to on-campus simulation and labs.
+The non-thesis Family Nurse Practitioner program is a combination of online course work and clinical practicum hours.
+Students complete practicum hours one-on-one with a preceptor in the state of Texas.
 Students engage in the application of evidence-based practice in their focus area in their capstone course.
 Some coursework includes:

 • Clinical Prevention and Population Health